- Patent

 By focusing on the unitary patent filing data, we can see that the top filer for 'EPC0' (the unitary code) is Siemens and by a significant margin:

-The German multinational technology conglomerate has three times more EPCO patents than Philip Morris International at number 2.
-Interestingly, Philip Morris International and Thyssenkrupp are among the top 10 unitary patent filers despite not being among the top players in Europe (by filing numbers—see Figure 7, above), suggesting that while the top German automotive companies may not be pursuing the unitary patent route, other companies are choosing to do so.
+The German multinational technology conglomerate holds approximately three times more EPCO patents than Philip Morris International, which ranks second.
+Interestingly, both Philip Morris International and Thyssenkrupp appear among the top 10 unitary patent filers, despite not being among the leading applicants in Europe overall (by total filing volume see Figure 7 above).
+This suggests that while major German automotive companies may not be heavily pursuing the unitary patent route, other companies are actively adopting it.

-By comparing the data, we can also see that most companies are adopting a 'hybrid' approach to the unitary patent, incorporating both classical European patents and European patents with unitary effect into their portfolio.
-It will be interesting to see if this trend persists in the coming years.
+By comparing the data, we can also observe that most companies are adopting a hybrid IP strategy, combining both classical European patents (EPs) and European patents with unitary effect within their portfolios.
+It will be interesting to see whether this trend continues in the coming years.

 IP Trends in Technology

-We have examined global country-specific and assignee-related trends, but what about the technological landscape?
-By looking at the Cooperative Patent Classification (CPC) data, we can see that the most prominent industries by technology field also match our findings of a decreasing filing trend:
+We have examined global country-specific trends and assignee-related patterns, but what about the technological landscape?
+By analyzing Cooperative Patent Classification (CPC) data, we can observe that the most prominent technology fields by industry also align with our findings of a declining filing trend:

-Meanwhile, the second gray line, corresponding to Y02 (applications for mitigation or adaptation against climate change) experienced an incredible drop in this period and looks to be continuing the same downward momentum.
-This is quite unexpected and could lead one to speculate if the focus on the pandemic or recent inflation in Europe has prompted countries to refocus on non-renewable energy in preference to climate change adaptation.
+Meanwhile, the second grey line, corresponding to Y02 (climate change mitigation and adaptation technologies), shows a significant decline over the period and appears to be continuing on a downward trajectory.
+This is somewhat unexpected and may prompt speculation as to whether the focus on the COVID-19 pandemic or recent inflationary pressures in Europe has led countries to temporarily prioritize non-renewable energy solutions over climate change adaptation efforts.

 Medical, Environmental, and IT Innovations in Europe

-Starting with the top concept (A61), which represents the medical science field (see Figure 10, below), we can observe a notable increase in concepts related to infection and viruses in 2020, likely due to the COVID-19 pandemic.
-While the numbers return to a more normal level, they continue to show an increasing trend in 2021.
+Starting with the top concept, A61 (medical science field) (see Figure 10 below), we can observe a notable increase in concepts related to infections and viruses in 2020, likely driven by the COVID-19 pandemic.
+Although the figures return closer to normal levels thereafter, they continue to show an upward trend in 2021.

 European IP Trends from 400,000+ Patent Families

-In conclusion, our analysis of these more than 400,000 patent families has revealed a gradual decrease in priority filings, with Germany still leading the field despite a decline in recent years.
-We will continue to monitor the data considering our three key IP trends to establish whether:
+In conclusion, our analysis of these more than 400,000 patent families has Our analysis revealed a gradual decrease in priority filings, with Germany still leading the field despite a decline in recent years.
+We will continue to monitor the data in light of our three key IP trends to assess whether:

-- The unitary patent will help to drive innovation by making European patents simpler and less expensive to obtain;
+- The unitary patent system will help drive innovation by making European patent protection simpler and more cost-effective;

-- COVID-19 will continue to boost research and development in the field of medical science;
+- The legacy effects of COVID-19 will continue to stimulate research and development in medical science;

-- Emphasis on technologies aimed at climate change adaptation will continue to decrease, in favor of renewable energies or diversification in the automotive sector towards electrical vehicles; and
+- Investment in climate change adaptation technologies will continue to decline, potentially in favor of renewable energy solutions or diversification within the automotive sector, particularly toward electric vehicles; and

-- IT models and machine learning technologies will continue to rise in prominence despite the lack of new entrants to this promising field.
+- IT models and machine learning technologies will continue to grow in importance, despite the limited emergence of new entrants in this rapidly evolving field.

-Given the gradual decline in filings in Europe overall, questions do arise about the future of innovation leadership in Europe, highlighting the need for collaboration and adaptation strategies.
-By monitoring these trends closely, innovators can adapt their strategies to foster collaboration to address global challenges and ensure Europe remains at the forefront of technological advancement.
+Overall, the continued decline in European patent filings raises important questions about the future of innovation leadership in Europe, underscoring the need for greater collaboration and adaptation strategies.
+By closely monitoring these trends, innovators can better align their strategies, foster collaboration, and ensure that Europe remains at the forefront of global technological development.

 As we hope this analysis of European patent filing illustrates, Orbit Intelligence can provide vital insights into global innovation and IP trends.
 For more information on the topics covered, please watch our recent webinar on 'Decoding IP Trends in Europe' or contact our Subject Matter Experts for dedicated support.